kdcloudy/kdcloudy/README.md

-I'm a Sophomore CSE Undergrad, with a Technology YouTube Channel of 4.5K subscribers and 1.5M Views
+I'm a Sophomore CSE Undergrad, with a Technology YouTube Channel of 6.4K subscribers and 1.7M Views

 Interested and pursuing skills related to
  - Web Development
  - iOS Development
- - Video Processing
+ - Video Technologies
  - UI/UX

 ## Connect with me